originalnicodr/CuratorDiscordBot/readme.md

 GIT_TOKEN=githubPersonalAccessTokens
 ```

-Later you will have to change the input channel (where the bot looks up for messages), the output channel (where the bot will send the accepted messages) and the thumbnail channel (where the bot will drop the thumbnails it makes).
+Later you will have to change the input channel (where the bot looks up for messages), the output channel (where the bot will send the accepted messages), the thumbnail channel (where the bot will drop the thumbnails it makes) and the socials channel (where the bot gets social links for the authors DB).

 You can change the curation algorithms and their values from the code.
 The info is in the **Constants** section and at the start of each algorithm function.